popradu10/pop-radu-diy-injector-ecu-piggyback/README.md

 #### Preconditions:

 1. Increase engine capacity.
 For e.g. increase 139fmb engine from 50cc to 72cc.
-2. Upgrade the injector, bigger injector.
-For e.g. from a stock 2 hole injector to a 3 hole injector.
-3. Upgrade your exhaust.
+2. Upgrade your exhaust.
 For e.g. remove the catalytic converter from the exhaust.
-4. Unlocked your ECU engine controller.
+3. Unlocked your ECU engine controller.
 For e.g. get a ECU without rev limitation for Barton Volcano Euro 5.
-5. Upgrade Front Pin tooth count.
+4. Upgrade Front Pin tooth count.

 #### DIY injector piggyback module: